 In April, 2010 the Deepwater Horizon drilling rig exploded off the cost of Louisiana, starting one of the largest environmental disasters in US history that ultimately leaked 4.9 million barrels of oil into the Gulf of Mexico.

-In 2011, I finished grad school with degree in applied economics, and an interest and
+In 2011, I finished grad school with degree in applied economics, and an interest and experience with environmental problems.

 It's not that surprising that I soon started working for an environmental economics consulting company contracted to the government to (among other things) quantify the value of the lost recreation on Gulf beaches due to the spill.